(Disclosure: Some of the links below may be affiliate links)

 Important properties of Exchange Traded Funds

-The first thing you want to do when you choose an index ETF is to choose the index.
-But then, you’ll be amazed by the number of funds for the same index.
-There are several important properties when choosing between different ETFs.
-Some of the them are the same as when you choose between mutual funds.
+But, once you have chosen a stock market index, you will be amazed by the number of funds for the same index.
+There are several important properties when choosing between different Exchange Traded Funds.
+Most of them are the same as when you choose between mutual funds.
 But some of them are different.

 Total Expense Ratio (TER)

 You should prefer large funds over small funds.
 They have several advantages.
-First, the bigger the fund, the lower the ask/bid spread will be.
-The next paragraph will go with this.
-Large funds also generally have lower risks.
-They less likely to bankrupt.
-And finally, they are generally better at replicating the index.
+First, the bigger the fund, the lower the ask/bid spread.
+The following section will cover this in detail.
+Second, large funds also generally have lower risks.
+Third, they are less likely to bankrupt.
+And finally, they are usually better at replicating the index.

-The ask/bid spread is simply the difference between the price sellers ask for and the price buyers ask for.
-If you have a small fund with a low volume of transactions, there may be a spread.
-In that cases, you may have to buy higher than the market price or sell below the market price.
-Therefore, it’s generally good to select large funds with large volume of transactions.
+There may be a large spread if you have a small fund with a low volume of transactions.
+You may have to buy higher than the market price or sell below the market price in those cases.
+Therefore, selecting large funds with a large volume of transactions is generally acceptable.

 Accumulating vs Distributing

 Finally, there is one last important property of Exchange Traded Funds.
 Funds can be either accumulating or distributing.

 It is about the use of dividends by the fund.
 Some of the funds are using the dividend to buy new shares.
 This strategy is called an accumulating strategy.
 In this case, the fund’s value will increase with the dividend since they have more shares.